gary-archer/oauth.blog/README.md

 The blog is primarily written using MDX markdown and has minimal JavaScript logic:

-- MDX files render in their [GitHub repository](https://github.com/gary-archer/apisandclients.com/tree/master/public/posts).
+- MDX files render in this GitHub repository
 - MDX content renders in the NEXT.js development host.
 - MDX content built to HTML renders from any web static content host